VladGiurgiu0/fibercode2D/README.md

 # fibercode2D
-Matlab codes to process 2D images containing tracers and fibers.
+Matlab codes to process 2D images containing tracers and fibers to measure fiber and flow velocities.

 For an example of use of this code see: https://doi.org/10.1016/j.ijmultiphaseflow.2024.105021